Interview Level Designer - Laure Gilli

 Well...My team!
 The LD and TDU team is just amazing.
 Every morning when I know I'm going to see my colleagues I'm so happy to spend the day with them and it's so good, we're so close.

-In terms of LD, it's really the "fingers in every pie" aspect because we have an impact on a lot of points of the production.
-I've talked about roads and blocking, but I've also done AI, racetracks, etc...
-And that's what I love, this balance between tech and art.
+Otherwise, in terms of LD, it's really the 'jack of all trades' aspect because you have an impact on so many aspects of production.
+I've talked about roads and blocking, but I've also done AI, race layouts, etc...
+And that's what I love about it too, this happy medium between tech and art.
 I love getting my hands dirty and I hate documentation, so it's a great balance.

 Tell us about your typical day?

-The day always starts with a first daily (ndlr: courte réunion ayant lieu tous les matins) between the LD and the graphic designer, where we talk about what we did the day before and what we're going to do today, and we describe the problems if there are any.
-Then I have a second daily meeting with the AI developers, this time, for the same reason.
+The day always starts with a first daily (editor's note: short meeting held every morning) between the LD and the Graphic Designer, where we talk about what we did the day before and what we're going to do during the day, and we set out any problems.
+Then I have a second daily meeting with the AI developers, this time for the same reason.
 And then...
-I start working!
+I get to work!
 So I work on my current task, and since I've become Associate Lead, I spend a lot of time reviewing the work of my team and helping them with any problems they may have.
 I also have a lot of meetings, and I get on with my tasks when I have gaps in my schedule.

 What qualities do you consider essential for your job?

-First of all, being very, very pragmatic.
-You have to be critical of your work and that of others, and not take criticism badly by knowing how to question yourself.
-You also need to be curious, to know how to take an interest in what is happening with others.
-There is always a game that will revolutionise on a small or large scale, you must always look everywhere.
+First of all, you have to be very, very pragmatic.
+You have to be able to be critical of your own work and that of others, and not take criticism badly by knowing how to challenge yourself.
+You also need to be curious and interested in what others are doing.
+There's always a game that's going to revolutionise something, whether on a small or large scale.

-Not resting on your laurels and knowing how to work in a team is also important.
-You have to know how to communicate with others, and not be afraid to make mistakes.
-Everyone makes mistakes, it's normal and you shouldn't be afraid to ask for help around you.
+It's also important not to rest on your laurels and to know how to work as part of a team.
+You need to know how to communicate with others, and not be afraid to make mistakes.
+Everyone makes mistakes, it's normal, and you shouldn't be afraid to ask for help.

 What was your favorite project to work on?